(Dedicated to the memory of my Mom, who said every year, "Are you still watching those cartoons?"

 Miracle on 34th Street

 In the Connie Willis short story "Miracle," Lauren, the protagonist who keeps championing Miracle on 34th Street, is constantly urged to watch It's a Wonderful Life instead.
 I'm with Lauren: Miracle can be one of the most overlooked holiday classics of all, despite having been remade twice.
-The original is such a paean against cynicism that its fantasy seems real despite the worn monochrome stock of so many prints; who needs color when you have the luminous talents of Edmund Gwenn, Maureen O'Hara, John Payne, and a young Natalie Wood?
+The original is such a paean against cynicism and commercialism that its fantasy seems real despite the worn monochrome stock of so many prints; who needs color when you have the luminous talents of Edmund Gwenn, Maureen O'Hara, John Payne, and a young Natalie Wood?
 Oh, yeahand this may be the only movie ever where you'll thank God for the US Postal Service!

 Marvelous made-for-television film about a man estranged from his family who discovers he has a short time to live and wishes to reconcile with his wife and four grown children.
 What could have been bathos is sensitively done by a seasoned and stellar case featuring Edward Asner and Maureen Stapleton.
-I'm also crazy about a marvelous little musical motif that shows up about halfway through the movie, and it features early appearances by Gregory Harrison and Stephanie Zimbalist.
+I'm also crazy about a marvelous little musical motif that shows up about halfway through the movie, and among its guest players it features early appearances by Gregory Harrison and Stephanie Zimbalist.
 Avoid the sequel; it's as stale as 10-year-old fruitcake.

 Next in the Queue